lazarko/GitLab-CI-CD-server-implementation/gitlab-tutorial/step1.md

 # Set up a project in GitLab

 There are many ways in which you can create projects in GitLab.
-You can either create a blank project from scratch, import a project from Github, BitBucket, or other sources, or even create a project from one of the many templates that GitLab offers.
+You can either create a blank project from scratch, import a project from Github, BitBucket, or another source, or even create a project from one of the many templates that GitLab offers.

-The following sections will show you how to set up if you are starting from scratch and don't have a project, and if you have an existing project in Github.
+The following sections will show you how to set up if you
+1. are starting from scratch and don't have a project
+2. have an existing project in Github

 If you already have a project in GitLab you can skip this section and move on to the section `clone project` at the end of this page.

-## Set up with a new project
+## 1. Set up with a new project

 In GitLab, go to Projects -> New project -> Create blank project.
 Choose a project name and fill out any additional information for your project, and you are all set up!

-## Set up with an existing project in GitHub
+## 2. Set up with an existing project in GitHub

 In GitLab, go to Projects -> New project -> Import project.
 Click GitHub as the place you want to import your project from.
 This will redirect you GitHub where you need to agree to authorize access to gitlabhq.